kenjdavidson/yahoo-fantasy-wordpress/README.md

 ## Installation

-Download the Plugin root directory and copy it to your Wordpress plugin folder.
-Once completed go to the Plugin panel and activate.

-Once activated, go to the Yahoo Sports administration page and enter your Yahoo Developer keys in the appropriate fields.
-Once completed, click the Sign In button to sign in and save your oAuth token.
+To install the Yahoo Fantasy Sports plugin:

+1) Download the plugin zip
+2) Extract / Upload to your Wordpress plugin folder
+3) Complete the Yahoo Developer registration
+4) Complete the Yahoo OAuth Configuration
+5) Edit pages and posts

 ## WordPress.org Preparation